PetarV-/GAT/README.md

 ## Sparse version
 An experimental sparse version is also available, working only when the batch size is equal to 1.
-The sparse model can be found at:
+The sparse model may be found at `models/sp_gat.py`.
-- `models/sp_gat.py`

-Run the sparse version on Cora by executing the file `execute_cora_sparse.py`.
+You may execute a full training run of the sparse model on Cora through `execute_cora_sparse.py`.

 ## Dependencies